Menu

 To be eligible for Santander’s RIO mortgages, applicants must demonstrate access to a stable retirement income and be at least 55 years old.
 Strict affordability checks are conducted during the application process to ensure borrowers can afford payments on their interest-only mortgages.

-A diagram to illustrate the process of how UK Retirement Interest Only Mortgage Rates are calculated
+A diagram to illustrate the process of how UK Retirement Interest-Only Mortgage Rates are calculated

-- Property Value: The value of the property you’re looking to mortgage plays a significant role in the calculation.
+1. Property Value: The value of the property you’re looking to mortgage significantly affects the calculation.
 The higher the property value, the higher the mortgage rate.

-- Income: Your income (including pensions, investments, etc.) is assessed to determine your ability to make the interest payments.
+3. Income: Your income (including pensions, investments, etc.) is assessed to determine your ability to make the interest payments.
 Higher income can lead to lower mortgage rates.

-How Much Can You Borrow With A RIO Mortgage In 2025?
+How Much Can You Borrow With A RIO Mortgage In 2026?

-The amount you can borrow with a RIO mortgage in 2025 will depend on several factors, including your age, income, and the value of your property.
+The amount you can borrow with a RIO mortgage in 2026 will depend on several factors, including your age, income, and the value of your property.

-- However, one provider offers an LTV ratio of up to 60% for certain borrowers.
+• However, one provider offers an LTV ratio of up to 60% for certain borrowers.

-- The minimum amount you can borrow with a RIO mortgage varies between providers, typically ranging from £10,000 to £25,000.
+• The minimum amount you can borrow with a RIO mortgage varies between providers, typically ranging from £10,000 to £25,000.

 That said, it’s vital to approach borrowing cautiously and seek financial advice before committing to any mortgage product.